St. Alban the Martyr

 The Altar from St Patrick's at St Barnabas, Erdington

-St Patrick's Parochial Church Council retained its separate existance until January 1973 when the benefice and parish were united with St Alban's by Order in Council.
+St Patrick's Parochial Church Council retained its separate existence until January 1973 when the benefice and parish were united with St Alban's by Order in Council.
 The part of the parish south of the Belgrave Middleway, which had come from the parishes of St Paul's and St Thomas in the Moors was transferred to the parish of St Paul, Balsall Heath.

 Vicars of St Patrick's: